danialrostami/Devops-Doc/Kubernetes/Kubeadm/kubeadm.md

   --upload-certs
 ```

-If HAProxy is not configured, the source note allows using the IP address of the master itself:
+If HAProxy is not configured, you can use the IP address of the master itself:

 ```text
 --control-plane-endpoint <IP of Master>:6443